MichaelLarocca/blog-michael-jude-larocca/posts/2021/02-21/TeacherFeature_JesseHall.md

 ### As a self-taught developer, it is sometimes difficult to find direction with so much information out there.

-### With the odds stacked against us, In this week's article, Jesse Hall helps us unstack it!
+### With the odds stacked against us, in this week's article, Jesse Hall helps us unstack it!

 ![Jesse Hall](img/02-28-21/jesse.jpg)